ParthDoshi97/AMR-GeneDetection-ResFinder-CARD/README.md

-# Antmicrobial gene predication using Resfinder and CARD Database
+# Antimicrobial gene predication using Resfinder and CARD Database